Wang-Lin-boop/PPI-Miner/README.md

 Installation
 ----
 Motif-Dock needs to be installed on the Linux system.
-Webserver is available at [here](https://bailab.siais.shanghaitech.edu.cn/services/motif-dock).
+Although the webserver is available at [here](https://bailab.siais.shanghaitech.edu.cn/services/motif-dock), we highly recommend that users install the Motif-Dock system locally to use the more complete capabilities.

 ## 1. Install dependent packages.
 &ensp;&ensp;a. _(Required)_ Intsall the GNU parallel, Julia and Python3.